animal-tree/Writing-stuff-2/Theories/Consciousness-&-Cosmogenesis.md

 6. Then one more point is made about how assuming consciousness as a fundamental property of the universe leads to a new answer to the mystery of cosmogenesis.
 That answer is specified.
 7. Finally, all of this together paints a strongly evidenced theory of consciousness, as well as cosmogenesis, whose alternatives have much less justification.

-## Possibility 1.
-The standard view
+## First possibility: the standard view

 The brain's neural patterns sufficiently encode the complexity of consciousness experience, and from that information representation, which can take many forms — distributed, recurrent, centralized with respect to specific regions sometimes —  emerges the illusion of a singularized observer for which consciousness is interpreted.